 Forecasting ending inventory requires an understanding of expected unit sales, expected manufacturing levels and the prior period's ending inventory.
 This should be an easy exercise because a unit sales forecast has already been generated, and the units of ending inventory are known.
 Thus, the simple equation of:

-Manufacturing $level_t =$ expected unit sales t - ending $inventory{t-1}$ + desired safety stock t (where the subscr simulation round) ipt t represents the particular
+Manufacturing level_t = expected unit sales_t - ending inventory{t-1} + desired safety stock_t (Where the subscript t represents the particular simulation round or time period)